 As professional commercial real estate investors, we analyze and compare the cash flow for dozens of potential investment properties before making the decision to acquire one.
-However, this is often easier said than done because all properties have slightly different sizes, locations, tenants, and conditions.
-As a result, it can be difficult to make a true “apples to apples” comparison between different investment opportunities.
+But, this is easier said than done because all properties have slightly different sizes, locations, tenants, and conditions.
+As a result, it can be difficult to make a true “apples to apples” comparison between them.

 What is a Capitalization Rate?

-A commercial property’s cap rate is a metric used to estimate its potential rate of return, assuming it is purchased with cash.
+Cap rate in commercial real estate is a metric used to estimate its potential rate of return, assuming it is purchased with cash.
 It is expressed as a percentage and can vary widely depending on the real estate market, asset class, property type, and tenant base.
 In commercial real estate, most properties trade in a cap rate range of ~3% – 20%.

 How To Calculate The Capitalization Rate?

-For a commercial real estate investment property, the cap rate formula is:
+For a commercial investment property, the Cap Rate formula is:

 To understand why these numbers are used and how they are derived, it can make sense to break them into their individual components.

 Net Operating Income (NOI) is calculated as the property’s annual gross income, less its operating expenses and the purchase price is the amount specified in the sales contract.
 If this value isn’t available, it could be substituted with an estimate of the property’s current market value or the valuation specified in an appraisal.